marie-ototoi/s-paths/readme.md

 6. Configure port forwarding on your virtual machine to enable sockets and debugger for development https://stackoverflow.com/questions/35372399/connect-to-docker-machine-using-localhost

+## Databases

+You might have to shut down your local Virtuoso and Mongo since the instances in Docker containers are exposed on the default ports

 ## Development

 Switch to you local machine's docker (when needed)